In the footsteps of van der Post

 — Laurens van der Post "Venture to the Interior"

 ON A WARM, DUSTY EVENING in southern Malawi, the hiss of a stream at Likhabula forest station is barely audible.
 From the edge of the tea plantations at the base of the mountain, green fingers of forest reach up through the scree to where Mulanje’s Chambe Peak rises sheer into the evening sky.
-A feeble sun burns out in the dry-season haze over the Phalombe plain, igniting the slabs of rock on Chambe’s north face before they fall into shadow.
+A feeble sun burns out in the dry-season haze over the Phalombe plain, igniting the slabs of rock on Chambe’s north face briefly before they too, fall into shadow.
 After the bustle of Blantyre, the proximity of this mountain, the solidity of its mass, the depth of its stillness, is somehow reassuring.

 By the time van der Post had visited the mountain in the 1950s, the practice of head-loading Mulanje cedar off its slopes had been ongoing some fifty years and the forests in the Chambe basin and the Fort Lister Gap had all but disappeared.
 Now it seemed not much had changed.
 As we climb, young boys sweat and grunt their way down the mountain, balancing twelve-foot wooden beams on their heads.
 But this wood is Mexican pine, not cedar.
 A concerted effort by the Mulanje Mountain Conservation Trust to rid Chambe basin of this species is well under way.
 A naturally open and friendly people, the Chewa that now pass ignore us and focus instead on keeping their eyes on the precipitous track ahead, on breathing and not falling.
 One young boy manages a smile, but it’s short-lived and he quickly disappears around the switch-back below.